alexandrainst/danlp/README.md

 pip install danlp
 ```

-Note that the installation of DaNLP does not install other NLP libraries such as Gensim, Spacy, Flair or Transformers.
+Note that the installation of DaNLP does not install other NLP libraries such as Gensim, SpaCy, flair or Transformers.
 This allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings with either spaCy, flair or Gensim.
 Therefore, depending on the function you need to use, you should install one or several of the following: `pip install flair`, `pip install spacy ` or/and `pip install gensim `.
 You can check the `requirements.txt` file to see what version the packages has been tested with.

 ### Install from source

-If you want to be able to use the latest developments before they are realized in a new pip package, or you want to modify the code your self, then clone this repo and install from source.
+If you want to be able to use the latest developments before they are released in a new pip package, or you want to modify the code yourself, then clone this repo and install from source.

 ```
 git clone https://github.com/alexandrainst/danlp.git